inveniosoftware/rfcs/rfcs/rdm-0096-curation-checks.md

     - We need a mapping/listing of what field paths are under which section, e.g.:
         - Basic info: `pids.*`, `metadata.creators`, `metadata.title`, `metadata.resource_type`, etc.
 - Each section has a summary of its errors/warnings
-- Each field has to be able to display errors of different "severity" (fail, warn, info)
+- Each field has to be able to display errors of different "severity" (error, warning, info)
     - This requires expanding the schema of the `errors` field of draft REST API responses to add a `severity` field
 - Displayed errors that are coming from community checks, should have contextual info that links to the "Checks" tab
     - This requires expanding the schema of the `errors` field of draft REST API responses... `ui_context_icon` vs `community`